tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Hendricks, Lisa Anne, et al. "Generating counterfactual explanations with natural language." arXiv preprint arXiv:1806.09809 (2018).***
 	- [Paper Link](https://arxiv.org/pdf/1806.09809.pdf)
-	- defined a method to generate **natural language counterfactual explanations**.
+	- define a method to generate **natural language counterfactual explanations**.
 The framework checks for evidences of a counterfactual class in the text explanation generated for the original input.
 It then checks if those factors exist in the counterfactual image and returns the existing ones.

 * ***Russell, Chris.
 "Efficient search for diverse coherent explanations."
 In Proceedings of the Conference on Fairness, Accountability, and Transparency, pp. 20-28.
 2019.***
 	- [Paper Link](https://arxiv.org/pdf/1901.04909.pdf)